KernelTuner/kernel_tuner/CONTRIBUTING.rst

 * :bash:`make html`

 These instructions should be enough for most small contributions.
-For larger changes, or when you need to change the dependencies of Kernel Tuner, please see the documentation on setting up a full development environment.
+For larger changes, or when you need to change the dependencies of Kernel Tuner, please see the documentation on setting up a `full development environment <https://kerneltuner.github.io/kernel_tuner/latest/dev-environment.html>`_.